 Sep.
 29, 2020

 Image recognition is one of the most advanced, and most widely used, applications of artificial intelligence.
-In this article, we’ll discuss the difference between an image recognition SDK and an image recognition API, and how you can choose between them.
+In this article, we’ll discuss the difference between an image recognition SDK and an image recognition API, and how the choice is clear when considering computer vision platforms.

 These days, nearly every industry can benefit from smart, judicious use of image recognition for cost and time savings, in healthcare, security, retail, media, geospatial and industrial applications.
 As early as five years ago, Microsoft Research announced that its deep learning AI outperformed humans on the ImageNet object recognition dataset.
 But when deciding how to implement image recognition in practice, there are two options available to developers: SDKs and APIs.